Billy Eppler quits as Mets general manager, three days after David Stearns was hired above him

 “He decided it is in everyone’s best interest to fully hand over the leadership of baseball operations to David Stearns,” Cohen said in a statement.

-The 48-year-Eppler worked in scouting and player development for the Colorado Rockies from 2000-04, then joined the the New York Yankees.
+The 48-year-old Eppler worked in scouting and player development for the Colorado Rockies from 2000-04, then joined the the New York Yankees.
 He was director of professional scouting from 2006-11 and an assistant GM under Brian Cashman from 2012-14.

 Eppler became GM of the Los Angeles Angels from 2015-20, then was fired after five losing seasons.
 The Mets gave him a four-year contract in November 2021 to become their fifth head of baseball operations in 13 months.

-He signed ace Max Scherzer and outfielder Starling Marte among his first moves, and the Mets went 101-61 in 2022.
-While they led the NL East for all but six days, they fell from first at the season's end and lost to San Diego in the NL Wild Card Series.
+He signed ace Max Scherzer and outfielder Starling Marte among his first moves, and the Mets went 101-61 in 2022 — the second-most wins in franchise history.
+But after leading the NL East for all but six days, they were caught at the finish by Atlanta and then lost to the San Diego Padres in their NL Wild Card Series.

 More AP MLB: https://apnews.com/hub/mlb